ORESoftware/nodejs-dep-check/README.md

 ### description

-this module checks to see if all the dependencies in your code are reflected in package.json, before deploying projects to production
+this module checks to see if all the dependencies in your code are reflected in package.json - you may have noticed that when you deploy code the build fails or after you deploy there's a runtime error because a require statement in your code referenced a dependency that didn't make into package.json for whatever reason.

-ndc (nodejs-dep-check) should be incorporated in continuous integration tests
+therefore, ndc (nodejs-dep-check) should be incorporated in your continuous integration tests - this module is designed to be used as a static analysis test

-you won't want this module for anything but testing, so you can use the --save-dev option instead of --save when installing with NPM
+you probably won't want this module for anything but testing, so you can use the --save-dev option instead of --save when installing with NPM